All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor agonists work by mimicking the incretin hormone GLP-1, which helps regulate blood sugar, slow gastric emptying, and reduce appetite.
 Vitamin D operates through a completely different system.
 It acts as a hormone precursor that supports calcium metabolism, bone density, immune defense, and cellular health.

 The one indirect connection worth understanding is that GLP-1 medications slow gastric emptying.
 This means oral supplements may sit in your stomach longer before reaching the small intestine where absorption happens.
-For vitamin D, this delay is not clinically meaningful because the vitamin is absorbed efficiently in the small intestine regardless of transit time.
+For vitamin D, this delay isn't clinically meaningful because the vitamin is absorbed efficiently in the small intestine regardless of transit time.

 Safety Considerations